-Dr Alison Farmer, 54, is a clinical nurse educator and oncology nurse in Southampton.
+Dr Alison Farmer is a clinical nurse educator and oncology nurse in Southampton.
 She was diagnosed with ovarian cancer when she was 40.
 Alison has a PhD looking at the psychological aspects of breast cancer and has worked with Target Ovarian Cancer to produce guides for patients.
-Alison is married and has a 10-year-old daughter.

 I had very subtle symptoms when I was around 40 and went to my GP.
 I had a bit of mid-cycle bleeding, which isn’t one of the usual symptoms of ovarian cancer.